PerezLyncoln/To-Do-System/README.md

 ## Features

-- Add tasks to your todo list
+- Add tasks with priority levels (1-9)
+- Automatic timestamp tracking for each task
-- List all current tasks
+- List all current tasks with priority and creation time
+- Edit task text by index
+- Change task priority by index
 - Remove tasks by index
+- Persistent storage to `todos.txt`
 - Maximum capacity: 10 tasks
 - Each task can be up to 79 characters long